unstoppabledomains/dev-docs/partner/index.md

 ## Step 1: Apply for API Access

-You must create an [Unstoppable Domains Partner API account](https://unstoppabledomains.com/resellers) to get started.
+You must create an Unstoppable Domains [Sandbox](https://www.ud-sandbox.com/partner-api-dashboard) or [Production](https://unstoppabledomains.com/partner-api-dashboard) Partner account.
 You may **Login** using your existing Unstoppable Domains account information or **Sign Up** if you don’t already have an account.

 <figure>